apigee/devrel/labs/bdd-proxy-development/lab.md

 Duration: 0:30:00

-An Apigee X organisation configured for external exposure is required to complete this lab.
-See [here](https://github.com/apigee/devrel/tree/main/tools/apigee-x-trial-provision) for details on provisioning an evaluation organisation.
+An Apigee organisation (X or Hybrid) configured for external exposure is required to complete this lab.
+See [here](https://github.com/apigee/devrel/tree/main/tools/apigee-x-trial-provision) for details on provisioning an Apigee X evaluation organisation.

 ### Tools